ermuller/rancid-stuff/README.md

 Please note that this is a work in progress, and is not intended for long-term support.
-If you're using this code from this source, you're doing so at your own risk (it works for me, but is likely to become outdated quickly, and it hasn't been widely tested.
+If you're using this code from this source, you're doing so at your own risk (it works for me, but is likely to become outdated quickly, and it hasn't been widely tested).
 But if you do use it, I'd appreciate feedback.